Garden orchids: planting, cultivating and maintaining

 Garden orchids in a nutshell

-- Some orchids will thrive on pond banks, in rockeries or woodland settings
+• Some orchids will thrive on pond banks, in rockeries, or in woodland settings

-Garden orchids are perennial plants cherished for the uniqueness of their flowers, both sophisticated yet with a very natural style.
+Garden orchids are perennial plants cherished for the uniqueness of their flowers, both sophisticated and yet very natural in style.
 They possess all the charm of wildflowers and create a lovely naturalistic atmosphere in gardens!
 Their flowers come in a wide variety of shapes and colours.
-From the impressive Lady’s Slippers (Cypripedium) to the poetic white flowers of Habenaria, and the stunning colourful blooms of Bletillas, Calanthes, and Pleiones, explore the full diversity of garden orchids!
+From the impressive Lady’s Slippers (Cypripedium) to the very poetic white flowers of the Habenaria, and the stunning colourful blooms of the Bletillas, Calanthes, and Pleiones, discover the full diversity of garden orchids!

 Garden orchids easily find their place in naturalistic gardens.
 Most thrive in partial shade or non-scorching sun, in cool, rather poor, neutral to acidic soil.
-However, due to their diversity, they adapt to different conditions depending on the species: some, for example, will flourish on pond banks, others in woodland settings, or in pots on the terrace.
+However, due to their diversity, they adapt to various conditions depending on the species: some, for example, will thrive on the banks of a pond, others in woodland settings, or in pots on the terrace.
 Discover all our tips for successfully growing garden orchids in this guide!

 Botanical data

-- Soil type moist, poor and well-draining, rather acidic
+• Soil type fresh, poor and well-draining, rather acidic

 Orchids are grouped in their own botanical family, the Orchidaceae.
 With 18,500 to 20,000 species, it is one of the largest families of flowering plants.
 They are herbaceous perennials appreciated for their original flowers, sometimes very sophisticated, and their natural style.
 Hardy garden orchids are a minority.
 They are terrestrial, growing in the ground, whereas many tropical orchids are epiphytic, growing on tree trunks.